Ave Maria Mutual Funds: History

-The six Ave Maria Mutual Funds are managed by Plymouth, Michigan-based Schwartz Investment Counsel, Inc. The firm was established in 1980 by George P. Schwartz, CFA.
-There is also an Ave Maria Money Market Account, which is really a money market fund managed by Pittsburgh, PA based Federated Investors.
+The seven Ave Maria Mutual Funds are managed by Plymouth, Michigan-based Schwartz Investment Counsel, Inc. The firm was established in 1980 by George P. Schwartz, CFA.
+There is also an Ave Maria Money Market Account, a money market fund managed by Pittsburgh, PA based Federated Investors.

-The Catholic Equity Fund merged into Ave Maria Rising Dividend Fund on March 30, 2007.
 Schwartz also began offering an Ave Maria Separately Managed Account (Ave Maria SMA) product in late 2009.

-Investments
+Investment strategy

-According to the fund family prospectus and website, the company screens its investments first on financial criteria, then eliminates companies involved in the practice of abortion or whose policies are morally (though not necessarily ethically) anti-family.
+According to the fund family prospectus and website, the company screens its investments first on financial criteria.
+They have a preference for contrarian and value strategies, and companies with low debt levels for their type or sector.

+The company then eliminates companies involved in various practices Ave Maria believes are contrary to Catholic teachings.
+These include practice of abortion and actions that are perceived as anti-family.
 What constitutes anti-family practices is based on moral judgments made by the company's Catholic Advisory Board and the Catechism of the Catholic Church.
-Examples cited by the fund family include companies distributing pornography, and companies with policies that they view undermine the sacrament of marriage.
-Involvement with contraception and infanticide (aka abortion) also disqualify a company from the fund, as does embryonic stem cell research.
-Unlike other ethical funds, however, it does not reject defense companies, alcohol, or tobacco (other common SRI-screened areas).
+Examples cited by the fund family include companies distributing pornography, affiliated with or donations to Planned Parenthood, and companies with policies that they view undermine the sacrament of marriage.
+Involvement with contraception and abortion also disqualify a company from the fund, as does embryonic stem cell research.
+Unlike some other ethical funds, Ave Maria does not necessarily reject companies involved in military contracting or the defense industry, alcohol, or tobacco.

+As 2017 study found that faith-based investing, including the Ave Maria funds, does not under-perform ESG investing or underperform conventional or secular funds after "size of the fund and the inclination of the fund toward asset allocation are controlled."